rossgk2/techblogs/The command line.md

 ## Parsing conventions

 As you would expect, there are popular conventions for how programs parse their input.
-The Unix style is the most popular, and continues to grow more popular- commands in other shells have increasingly added more and more support for Unix-like syntax.
-This is fortunate, as the Unix syntax seems to be most intuitive.
+The intuitive Unix style is the most popular, and continues to grow more popular- CMD and PowerShell have increasingly added more and more support for Unix-like syntax.

 ### Unix style (most popular)

-The essentials of Unix shell command are as follows:
+The essentials of a Unix-style shell command are as follows:

 * `--` is used to denote named arguments; both named arguments that accept input, and named arguments that don't accept input ("flags")
+  *  e.g. `ls --time-style=long-iso`, `ls --time-style long-iso`, and `ls --time-style "long-iso"` are all the same
+  * e.g.  `ls --directory`

-* `-` is used as "shorthand" for named arguments
+* `-` is used as a single-letter short-form for named arguments
-  * e.g. `ls --directory` is the same as `ls -d`
+  * e.g. `ls -d` is the same as `ls --directory`.
 * Strings following a single dash `-` are interpreted to be the combination of shorthand named arguments
   * e.g. `ls -da` is the same as `ls -d -a`, which is the same as `ls --directory --all`

 * Arguments can be assigned values via space separation (e.g. `program --arg value` and `program -a v`) or with an `=` sign (e.g. `program --arg=value` and `program -a=v`)

-#### Conventions

-* There are different conventions for where unnamed arguments- also called "positional arguments" are placed.
-  * It is technically possible for a command to successfully parse unnamed arguments that are "mixed in" with named arguments, but allowing this makes commands unreadable.
-So, most commands enforce that all unnamed arguments either go before all named arguments or after all named arguments.
+* Positional arguments are typically required to either be all before or all after the named arguments\*.
   * Some commands require the user to denote the end of all named arguments with the string ` -- `.
 * Some Unix commands support "sub-options" that are only available when another argument takes on a particular value.
-For example, ....
-This is in fact the principle behind "subcommands".
+  * This is in fact the principle behind "subcommands".

+\* It is technically possible for a command to successfully parse unnamed arguments that are "mixed in" with named arguments, but allowing this makes commands unreadable.
+So, most commands enforce that all unnamed arguments either go before all named arguments or after all named arguments.

+\* A positional argument `parg` is said to be a *subcommand* if

+* it is the first positional argument, and the form of the remaining command (the portion of the command not including `parg`) depends on `parg`
+* the preceding positional argument is a subcommand, and the form of the remaining command (the portion of the command not including the preceding positional arguments nor `parg` ) depends on `parg`

 ### CMD

-* `/` is used to denote named arguments; both named arguments that accept inputs, and named arguments that don't ("flags")
+* In some CMD commands, `/` is used for long-form named arguments, and short-form named arguments are not permitted (using the same symbol for long-form and short-form named arguments is ambiguous).
-* shorthand args?
+* For other CMD commands, `/` is used for short-form named arguments, and long-form arguments are not permitted.
+* CMD commands increasingly support Unix-style use of `--` and `-`.

 ### PowerShell style

+* `-` is used for both long-form and short-form named arguments.
-* `-` for both single-letter arguments and string arguments (e.g. `java` on both Windows and Unix)
+* -letter arguments and string arguments (e.g. `java` on both Windows and Unix)

-*
+## Environment variables and `PATH`

+* Environment variables are case-insensitive on Windows, but case-sensitive in Unix.
+* Windows includes `.` in PATH.
+Unix does not.
+  * From a security perspective, the Unix approach of not including `.` in PATH is best because, if someone tricked you into putting a malicious executable called `ls` in your current directory, and then had you run `ls`, you'd run their malicious `ls` instead of the system `ls`.
+* In Unix shells, have to run programs with code like `./program`.
+Simply `program` works in CMD.

 # Tutorial: navigating file systems with bash